cubefs/cubefs/docs/source/user-guide/monitor.rst

 Monitor
 -----------------------

-ChubaoFS use prometheus as metrics collector.
+CubeFS use prometheus as metrics collector.
 It simply config as follow in master, metanode, datanode, client's config file：

 .. code-block:: json